bioinform/somaticseq/utilities/dockered_pipelines/README.md

 3) Finally, the results will be merged.

-The option `--run-workflow-locally` tells the program to execute those scripts.
-Without `--run-workflow-locally`, those scripts will be created but not executed (e.g. leaving you the option to submit them to multiple nodes via SGE).
+The option `--run-workflow` tells the program to execute those scripts.
+Without `--run-workflow`, those scripts will be created but not executed (e.g. leaving you the option to submit them to multiple nodes via SGE).
 You may also modify and re-run any of these scripts if things did not end successfully.

 ```
 makeSomaticScripts.py paired \